Azathoth-NyarlathoTep/azathoth-nyarlathotep.github.io/_posts/2025-1-15-DutchDisease.md

 > 1. (adj.) belonging to a very simple society whith no industry
 > 2. belonging to an early stage in the development of humans or animals
 > 3. very simple and old-fashioned, especially when something is also not convenient and comfortable(简陋)
-> 4. refer to artists or their works which is in a very simple style or are before the Renaissance
+> 4. (n.) refer to artists or their works which is in a very simple style or are before the Renaissance